BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Experiments

 \section{Experiments}

 We evaluated several Large Language Models (LLMs) on the BioProBench benchmark to establish a comprehensive view of their capabilities on procedural biological tasks.
 Our evaluation included 10 state-of-the-art general-purpose models, spanning both closed-source and open-source categories.
-Additionally, we assessed several smaller-scale, domain-specific Bio-LLMs; due to their distinct architectural and training paradigms, a detailed analysis of their performance is provided in Appendix~G.6.
+To ensure the ongoing relevance of our benchmark, we additionally evaluated a suite of the latest frontier models.
+As detailed in Appendix~\ref{appendix:2026_frontier_models}, while these advanced models exhibit incremental improvements in declarative comprehension (PQA) and local error recognition (ERR), they still struggle significantly with long-form procedural generation (GEN).
+This consistent failure mode across the newest generation of LLMs further reinforces our main conclusions regarding the necessity of grounded procedural resources like BioProBench.
+Additionally, we assessed several smaller-scale, domain-specific Bio-LLMs; due to their distinct architectural and training paradigms, a detailed analysis of their performance is provided in Appendix~\ref{ap:domain_specific_models}.
 Our evaluation of Bio-LLMs indicates they struggle with the procedural reasoning in BioProBench, suggesting this capability is an emergent property of larger models not fully captured by domain adaptation at this scale.
 A granular analysis further reveals nuanced performance, with models exhibiting unique strengths in specific sub-domains, which underscores BioProBench's utility for fine-grained capability assessment.
 For the main evaluation, we used a held-out test set of approximately 1,000 instances per task.
-Full implementation details are provided in Appendix~E.
+Full implementation details are provided in Appendix~\ref{ap:imp}.